 The Buhman family used to operate the original half stone/half wooden winery in the hills above Buhman Ave; eventually they may build a new winery on the ranch.
 The ranch is still very much a working operation with over 200 head of cattle, a massive Brahman bull, wild mustangs from Nevada (rescue horses that are now quite tame) and a rare real-life Napa Valley cowboy wearing chaps named Federico.
 The property is located on the southern part of the Vaca mountain range (just north of Carneros) with plenty of rolling hills.
 From the uppermost reaches of the property there are excellent views into the city of Napa and the San Pablo Bay in the distance.

-The wines are made by winemaker Jacqueline Yoakum (who previously worked at Stag’s Leap Wine Cellars, Joseph Phelps Vineyards, Schramsberg Vineyards and at Littorai and Nicholson Ranch in neighboring Sonoma County).
+The wines are currently made by winemaker Jacqueline Yoakum, who previously worked at Stag’s Leap Wine Cellars, Joseph Phelps Vineyards, Schramsberg Vineyards and at Littorai and Nicholson Ranch in neighboring Sonoma County.
 She makes the wines at a nearby winery in a business park in the city of Napa.

-The 2015 Buhman Family Estate Chardonnay is golden color in the glass.
+Most of the Buhman Family bottling are designated California appellation.
+But some of their wines are from the Buhman Ranch including the 2015 Buhman Family Estate Chardonnay.
+This wine is golden color in the glass.
 Balanced but with intensity from start to finish – displays a creaminess that slides across the palate while being anchored by good acidity.
 Notes of lime zest, baking spices including clove along with a flinty minerality nuance.
 The finish is memorable, long and persistent with notes of creme brule and key lime.
 A fun wine to enjoy by itself.

 The 2016 Buhman Family Estate Blend is a three barrel production, both savory, a bit briary and fruit forward at the same time on the bouquet – as it breathes reveals subtle hints of mocha and vanilla.
 Flavors of red cherry and cranberry.
 Good acidity complemented with a fine grip of tannins and a hint of toasted oak on the finish.